kicks-app/kicks-app/README.md

 KicksApp's command line tool lets you download a project template to a local folder and automatically replace project title and other individual data in common places like package.json

 ## Install

+For the command line tool to work, you need [nodejs](https://nodejs.org) installed on your machine.

-KicksApp CLI is still under development and not available via npm, so you need to install it manually from source directory
+KicksApp CLI is still under development and not available via npm, so you need to clone this repository and install it manually from the source directory.

 ```cli
 npm i . -g